tavip/linux/Documentation/labs/app_dev_debug.rst

 Exercise 6 - Row / Column major order
 -------------------------------------
-Using the perf we want to determine whether the C language is column-major or row-major.
+Using the perf tool we want to determine whether the C language is column-major or row-major.

 Go to ``6-major/`` directory and fill the ``row.c`` so that it increments the